Equities Analysts Issue Forecasts for CRISPR Therapeutics AG’s FY2024 Earnings (NASDAQ:CRSP)

 Institutional Inflows and Outflows

-In other CRISPR Therapeutics news, CEO Samarth Kulkarni sold 25,000 shares of the business’s stock in a transaction that occurred on Monday, November 28th.
-The stock was sold at an average price of $54.03, for a total value of $1,350,750.00.
-Following the completion of the transaction, the chief executive officer now directly owns 290,279 shares of the company’s stock, valued at $15,683,774.37.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Over the last ninety days, insiders sold 75,000 shares of company stock valued at $3,660,750.
-5.30% of the stock is owned by company insiders.
+In other CRISPR Therapeutics news, CEO Samarth Kulkarni sold 25,000 shares of the company’s stock in a transaction on Wednesday, December 28th.
+The shares were sold at an average price of $40.93, for a total value of $1,023,250.00.
+Following the completion of the transaction, the chief executive officer now directly owns 369,111 shares in the company, valued at approximately $15,107,713.23.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In the last ninety days, insiders sold 75,000 shares of company stock worth $3,660,750.
+5.30% of the stock is currently owned by corporate insiders.

 CRISPR Therapeutics is a gene-editing company focused on developing transformative gene-based medicines for serious diseases using its proprietary CRISPR/Cas9 platform.
 CRISPR/Cas9 is a revolutionary gene-editing technology that allows for precise, directed changes to genomic DNA.
 CRISPR Therapeutics has established a portfolio of therapeutic programs across a broad range of disease areas including hemoglobinopathies, oncology, regenerative medicine and rare diseases.